trungdangtapcode/TryOps-TryON-MLOps/PORT.md

 ## Developer-Local `make app-up` Ports

+This table is the default local port inventory for `make app-up`.
+It is enough for `http://localhost:18081` and `http://127.0.0.1:18081`.

+It is not, by itself, a custom-domain setup guide.
+Browser login on a hosts-file domain such as `tryops.com` also needs the browser-auth requirements below: HTTPS, matching Keycloak redirect URIs, and browser-visible Keycloak public URLs.

 | Service | Default URL or port | Override variable | Notes |
 | --- | --- | --- | --- |
 | TryOps Console + Rust gateway | `http://127.0.0.1:18081` | `TRYOPS_GATEWAY_PORT` | Main app URL.
 Use this first. |